Goblin Slayer: Characters

-One of the heroes who helped defeat the previous Demon Lord, and now the highest authority in Water Town, the 25-year-old Sword Maiden had no innate talents like the other heroes, so she developed and honed her abilities from scratch instead.
-She was blinded and raped by goblins after being captured by them once, and since then, she has a deep fear of them, thus hiring Goblin Slayer and his friends to deal with goblins lurking under the city.
-She commands an alligator familiar which protects the city sewers from goblin attacks.
-She is a gold ranked adventurer and the archbishop of Supreme God.
+A hero who helped defeat the previous Demon Lord, and now the highest authority in Water Town.
+Sword Maiden had no innate talents like the other heroes.
+She was blinded and raped by goblins and since then, she has a deep fear of them.
+She commands an alligator familiar and is a gold ranked adventurer and the archbishop of Supreme God.
+She is deeply in love with Goblin Slayer.